SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_gpio_detailed_example/readme.md

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

 1. Compile and run the application.
-2. By default, GPIO10(LED1) should be continuously toggled.
+2. By default, GPIO10(LED1) should be toggled for SiWx917 and GPIO10(LED0) should be for SiWx915 board
-3. Connect logic analyzer to GPIO_10(F11) on WPK board to observe the toggle state.
+3. Connect the logic analyzer to GPIO_10 (pin F11) for the Si917, or GPIO_10 (pin F10) for the Si915 on the WPK board, to observe the toggle state.
 4. After successful program execution the prints in serial console looks as shown below.

   ![Figure: Introduction](resources/readme/output.png)